The Motes

 Air Pirate Radio

-Recently, they came under attack by the creature that dwells in the Vogchoga Jungle.
+Recently, they were beset by the creature that dwells in the Vogchoga Jungle.
 In their escape, they emerged on the southern side of the Eios Reef, where they have been trapped for several months.
 According to their broadcasts, however, morale remains high.
 Many of the wrecks scattered throughout the reef have had well-stocked kitchens to salvage, and their transmissions suggest that the crew’s spirits are far from broken.

 Vogchoga, and The Flying Tyrant